kimai/kimai/README.md

 ```

 It's up to you which database server you want to use, Kimai v2 supports MySQL/MariaDB and SQLite.
-Please create your database and configure the connection string in your environment, e.g. with the `.env` file (more examples in `.env.dist`):
+Create your database and configure the connection string in your environment, e.g. with the `.env` file (more examples in `.env.dist`):
 ```
 APP_ENV=prod
 APP_SECRET=insert_a_random_secret_string_for_production